-Podcast: Dave Hammond wantS a youth justice system grounded in connection and restitution, not hatred and blame
+Podcast: Dave Hammond wants a youth justice system grounded in connection and restitution, not hatred and blame

 Imagine you’re a kind-hearted community development worker, who believes young people are worthy, and need support, not punishment, when they do the wrong thing – and then one night, one of those kids breaks into your house.